Define external 3D model files to add to scene

-Refer to Prop Tools for details on adding prop model assets to the scene.
+Refer to Props and Signs for details on adding prop model assets to the scene.

 All prop assets have a set of options that affect the way the props are placed.
 For example, some props will always align vertically, such as a traffic signal.
 Other props will align to the surface they are placed on, such as a garbage can sitting on a sloped sidewalk.
 (This option can be toggled on a prop-by-prop basis.)
 Other options include the ability to randomly rotate the prop around the vertical axis, which is useful for varying the orientation of trees and plants.

 To set the default attributes for a particular prop asset, first select the prop in the Asset Browser.
-The prop's attributes will then appear in the Attribute Panel, where they can be interactively adjusted.
+The prop's attributes will then appear in the Attributes pane, where they can be interactively adjusted.

 An attachment curve is a spline associated with a prop that RoadRunner uses as a cue when attaching objects to each other.

 As an example, note the green highlight line in the following signal pole prop.
 The image on the right is a close-up that shows this detail.